All Episodes

 All right, we continue with Kellyanne Conway, who is back with us.

-And of course, she is now in the White House working with the president every day as a counselor to the president.
+And, of course, she is now in the White House working with the President every day as a counselor to the President.

 Let me ask you, I know the pace at which you all are working.

-I got to see it up close and and personal the first week, and it's kind of refreshing to see all of that.
+I got to see it up close and personal the first week, and it's kind of refreshing to see all of that.

-I'm I'm watching the progress that's being made.
+I'm watching the progress that's being made.

-From your timetable, knowing that Congress is moving at a snail's pace.
+From your timetable, knowing that Congress is moving at a snail's pace, how soon do you think the president gets to do his budget?

 How soon can we expect the repeal and replacement of Obamacare?